April 24, 2020

 ACROSS THE BRIDGE (1957)

 Based on a short story of the same name by Graham Greene, the film was produced by The Rank Organisation and directed by Ken Annakin and filmed at Shepperton Studios, Middlesex, England, UK, and in Spain.
 The set-up is quite engaging as Scotland Yard arrives with embezzlement charges at Steiger's British office.
-The doors are opened, providing visual evidence they have the right man as they witness a self-aggrandizing floor-to-ceiling “Stalinesque” self-portrait of himself.
-The music score supports their shocking revelation.
-Steiger gets the warning while at his New York office.
-With inevitable escape procedures already in place, he arranges his immediate departure to Mexico for a three-month hideout.
-Scotland Yard sends an inspector across “the pond” to apprehend the condescending embezzler.
+The grand doors are opened, providing visual evidence that they have the right man as they witness a self-aggrandizing floor-to-ceiling “Stalinesque” self-portrait of himself.
+But Steiger gets the warning while at his New York headquarters.
+With inevitable escape procedures always planned ahead, he makes his immediate departure to Mexico for a planned three-month hideout.
+Scotland Yard sends an inspector across “the pond” to apprehend the condescending egoist.

 There is a fair amount of assuming throughout the film.
-At least one Porter on the American train has a British accent.
-We can assume he found work overseas.
-Another character slips in and out of a faint British accent though he is a lifelong Texas resident.
-One could also assume he arranged for his French-speaking girlfriend to join him on the prairie.
-Steiger gets apprehended at the Mexican border and the authorities assume he is their wanted man.
+Steiger gets apprehended at the Mexican border, and the authorities assume he is their wanted man.
 But the smug thief tells them who he really is.
-They could care less.
+They could not care less.
 Steiger is further stunned.
-The assassin's wife confesses he is her husband!
-Hard to believe there was not an initial question about why he was assuming that particular man's identity.
+The assassin's wife confesses that he is her husband!
+Hard to believe there was no initial question about why he was assuming that particular man's identity.
 Finally, Steiger's angry demands assume he is above the law, even offering a bribe to the Mexican police chief to get “his” passport back.

 The police chief and the British inspector conspire to keep Steiger trapped in the Mexican border town to pressure him into escaping across the bridge back to America for prosecution.
 But the agreement is a one-sided affair in Mexico’s favor.
 He is never getting out of Mexico.
 Steiger is content to settle in the town for as long as it takes.
 His wealth buys him whatever he desires until the political assassin’s body is returned home, killed in a Mexican raid at the motel.
 I am not sure why the townspeople feel Steiger is responsible for leaving behind a widow and child, but they band together, refusing his money or his existence.